Linear recurrences indexed by $\mathbb{Z}$: Constructing the solutions

 \begin{warn} {\marginnote{\dbend}[.05cm]} Since multiplication is not always associative, \bad{inverses may not be unique} in the larger set of $\ZZ\times \ZZ$-matrices (see Remark \ref{rem: threeinverses}), and so we write $\adj(\C)$ instead of $\C^{-1}$. \end{warn}

 The recurrence matrices do not form a subgroup of the lower unitriangular matrices, as they are not closed under $\adj$.
-In fact, the recurrence matrices whose adjugate is also a recurrence matrix are precisely the trivial ones. \begin{prethm}{\ref{thm: triv-inv}} A recurrence matrix $\C$ is trivial if and only if $\adj(\C)$ is a recurrence matrix. \end{prethm}
+In fact, this only holds in uninteresting cases: the only recurrence matrices whose adjugate is also a recurrence matrix are the trivial ones. \begin{prethm}{\ref{thm: triv-inv}} A recurrence matrix $\C$ is trivial if and only if $\adj(\C)$ is a recurrence matrix. \end{prethm}

 Since $\adj(\C)$ is lower unitriangular by construction, $\C$ is trivial if and only if $\adj(\C)$ is horizontally bounded.

 \begin{rem} The recurrence matrices form a semigroup whose subgroup of invertible elements is the set of trivial recurrence matrices (by Theorem \ref{thm: triv-inv}).
 The left orbits of this subgroup on the set of recurrence matrices are the equivalence classes (by Theorem \ref{thm: triv-equiv}), and the reduced recurrence matrices are a transverse of these orbits (by Theorem \ref{thm: reduced1}). \end{rem}